mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 cracked for hydrogen to make fuel.
 However, there are few reasons for anyone to visit Plaven – it is not even on the way to anywhere

-- so what might be termed a ‘Starport’ receives very few ships.
+- so what might be termed a 'Starport' receives very few ships.

 (^60) CCCRRONORROONNOORR
 The official IISS figures for the population of Plaven may not be